whitneyburton/portfolios/README.markdown

 A submission summarizes your accomplishments in these key areas:

 *   Individual
 *   Team
 *   Community

 ## Authoring Process

 *   Carefully read the `submission_guidelines.markdown` to understand how your portfolio should be written/submitted
 *   Read a sample portfolio in `sample.markdown` in this repo
 *   Copy the content of [template.markdown](https://github.com/turingschool/portfolios/blob/master/template.markdown) as a starting point
 *   Fill in and submit your own content.

 ## Per-Module Expectations

 ### Module 1 (Back-end)

-* Individual Assessment: Passing Score (All 3's) required
-* Required Project: Final Project (Headcount / Black Thursday) -- Passing Score (All 3's) required
-* Included Projects: All individual and paired projects
-* Feedback: Self-Solicited and from Feedback App

-** To Repeat the Module **

-A passing Chisel project completed during the final 2 weeks of the module **OR** Satisfactory progress on the Headcount / Black Thursday final project.

-#### Soft Skills / Protocol Requirements

-1. 1 DTR memo from a project during the module
-2. 1 example of a well-written project readme
+1. Fork and clone this repo (https://github.com/turingschool/portfolios)
+2. Follow instructions in [portfolio expectations](http://backend.turing.io/module1/portfolios/portfolio_expectations) to create your folder and file for your M1 portfolio.
+3. Copy the template code from the [M1 template markdown](http://backend.turing.io/module1/portfolios/portfolio_template) to your new file.
+4. Update placeholder text in template.
+5. Commit your changes, push to your remote repo, then create a PR to the turing/portfolios (https://github.com/turingschool/portfolios) repo.

 ### Module 1 (Front-end)

 * Individual Assessment: Passing Score (All 3's) required
 * Required Project: Final Project (Game Time) -- Passing Score (All 3's) required
 * Included Projects:
  * Linked List
  * Number Guesser
  * Color Changer
 * Feedback: Self-Solicited and from Feedback App